cocos/cocos-docs/en/cocos-service/agc-auth.md

 `updatePhone(countryCode: string, phoneNumber: string, newVerifyCode: string): void`

 Updates the phone number of the current user, update results via the asynchronous callback.
 Before calling this method, call the `getVerifyCode` function to apply for a verification code of the new email account.
 The verification code is used to verify that the current user owns the new email account.
-You can refer to AGC Auth Service - [updatePhone](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#updatePhone) documentation for details.
+You can refer to [updatePhone](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#updatePhone) documentation for details.

 **Parameter Description**: